 Surprisingly, we found a correlation with having a high number of LinkedIn connections and also a significant correlation with a high LinkedIn Optimization score — the score Jobscan assigns based on how well your LinkedIn profile matches job descriptions in your field.

 One might wonder if the fact that LinkedIn is now owned by Microsoft has any relationship to how they hire.
 If Microsoft recruiters are more likely to rely on LinkedIn, they’re more likely to find engineers with optimized LinkedIn profiles.

 Every company has distinct hiring preferences.
 An advanced degree, Ivy League education, or years of professional experience will mean more to one company than it does to another.
 But at the end of the day, there are many paths to Rome.
 If you’re not an ideal fit for Amazon, another industry giant like Microsoft could still be impressed by your qualifications.

 Recruiters for companies you haven’t yet considered are searching LinkedIn for talented engineers with your exact skill set, but they won’t find you unless your profile is optimized based on your career goals.

-If you’re determined to land a job at a particular tech company, carefully tuning your resume based on the specific skills requested in the job description could make a huge difference.
+If you’re determined to land a job at a particular tech company, carefully tuning your resume based on the specific software engineer skills requested in the job description could make a huge difference.
 Jobscan’s resume optimization tool helps to automate this process while providing customized, AI-driven insights.

 James Hu is the founder and CEO of Jobscan, who started with a vision to build the best tools and content for job seekers.
 Prior to Jobscan, James started a carpooling startup and worked at Microsoft, Groupon, and Kabam Games.